+'''

 TypeExecutable statementSyntaxelse;See alsoif (5.44), elseif (5.23), endif (5.25)

+'''

 To be used in combination with an if statement (see 5.44).
-The statements following the else statement until the matching endif statement (see 5.25) will be executed for the current term if the condition of the matching proceeding if statement or else statement (see 5.23) is false.
+The statements following the else statement until the matching endif statement (see 5.25) will be executed for the current term if the conditions of the matching proceeding if statement and/or all corresponding else statements (see 5.23) are false.
 If any of the conditions of the matching proceeding if or else statements are true the statements following the else statement will be skipped.